monkeychex3/pkgTesting/README.md

 2. Below is the first tab shown when launched.
 It is to select a date range to load in.
 On button press, it downloads the data and saves into into a data frame.
+There is currently no "loading message", but will show an error if one occurs.

 ![](datesExample.jpg)